buildout/buildout.github.com/source/docs/recipe.rst

 we'll see that the directory gets removed and recreated::

   [buildout]
-  develop = recipes
+  develop = mkdir_recipe
   parts = data-dir

   [data-dir]
-  recipe = recipes:mkdir
+  recipe = mkdir_recipe:mkdir
   path = mydata

   $ ./bin/buildout
-  Develop: '/sample-buildout/recipes'
+  Develop: '/sample-buildout/mkdir_recipe'
   Uninstalling data-dir.
   Installing data-dir.
   data-dir: Creating directory mydata

   $ ls
-  -  .installed.cfg
+  .installed.cfg
-  d  bin
+  bin
-  -  buildout.cfg
+  buildout.cfg
-  d  develop-eggs
+  develop-eggs
-  d  eggs
+  eggs
-  d  mydata
+  mydata
-  d  parts
+  parts
-  d  recipes
+  mkdir_recipe

 If any of the files or directories created by a recipe are removed, the part will be reinstalled::